BSourbeer/BensListAutos/README.md

 #####Searching#####

 Currently, there is a basic front end that allows the user to search by text or search by selecting/entering filters to search the validated information.
 The text search will search the *title* all of the listings in the listing table, even those that have failed validation.
+The second section will search only from validated listings, which is why we are able to filter by make, model, and state.
 The admin link at the bottom leads to a page that allows the user to launch the scanning of craigslist ads and validate existing data.

 ![Search Page](http://i.imgur.com/GLEct5y.png)